bofh69/langgen/README.md

 ```
 is used to generate messages like:
 * The elf gives a stamp to Gandalf the gray.
-* You give a stamp to the old elf.
+* You give an apple to the old elf.
 * The small goblin gives a stamp to someone.
 * Someone gives something to the green rabbits